gocd/gocd-trial/README.md

 To change the configuration of the server

-* clone this repo
+* clone this repository
 * update the data/config/cruise-config.xml to point at your cloned repository
 * update the files named xxxx.gopipeline.json to reconfigure the server

-The build_test pipeline has been configured to use this repository as the material.
+The build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html).

 To kick off the pipelines in this configuration